lucasmouilleron/githubManagement/README.md

 - This management method is agnostic of pull requests and branches
 - It just helps deploying the master branch when you want (see [Triggering](#triggering)

-### Centralized flow
-- Flow :
-	- Like SVN
-	- Everyone commits to the master branch
-	- Contributor :
-		- Pull from remote repo : `git pull`
-		- Work localy : `git add . && git commit -m "message"`
-		- Push to the remote repo : `git push`
-		- If some conflicts occur :
-			- The push will fail
-			- The contributor solves conflicts localy
-			- And then pushes again
-- Pros : Simple
-- Cons : Does not induce code verificaiton on pushes

-### Feature branch flow
-- Flow :
-	- Every feature is developped in a dedicated branch
-	- The branch is then merged to the master
-	- Pull-requests can be issued before merging, so the repo maintainers and developpers can review the branch before merging it
-	- From contributor / employee / contractor :
-		- On Github Entreprise, it is possible to give some users pull only access
-		- Pull from remote repo (if pull only acess fork, otherwise `git pull`)
-		- Create a branch for a feature : `git branch -b the-feature`
-		- Work localy : `git add . && git commit -m "message"`
-		- Push branch to remote repo : `git push`
-		- Create pull request : `git pull-request`
-		- Wait for feedback
-	- From maintainer :
-		- Merge the branch : `git fetch && git checkout master && git pull && git merge the-feature`
-		- Push it back  : `git branch -d the-feature && git push`
-		- If some conflicts occur :
-			- The maintainer solves conflicts localy and then commits the modifications
-			- Or reject the pull request and ask the contributor to merge the `master` in `the-feature`, resolve conflicts and re issue its pull-request
-	- Contributor and maintainer can be the same person.
-No need for pull-requests in this case.
-- Pros : Pull-requests induce code verification
-- Cons : A bit more heavy, but compatible with the centralized flow

-### GitFlow
-- Flow :
-	- Built on top of the feature branch flow
-	- Adds the centralized branch `developp`, `hotfix` and `release-*`
-	- The main feature is the `master` branch is always deployable, ie it is the truth of the projects
-	- Contributors developp features in features branches and pull-request on `developp`
-	- At some point, the developp branch is merged into the master one (via a `release-*` branch)
-- Pros : good for CI systems, very flexible
-- Cons : quite heavy, needs git maturity

 Docs
 ----
 - [Using branches](https://www.atlassian.com/git/tutorials/using-branches/git-branch)